Call for applications to lead an MRC-NIHR methodology state-of-the-art workshop on measurement reactivity

 To address this, MRC and NIHR will hold a series of Methodology State-of-the-Art Workshops (M-SAW) designed to achieve clarity around best practice in specific areas of biomedical/healthcare research methodology, and to provide guidance to the research community.

 Applications are invited from teams wishing to scope, design and lead an MRC/NIHR- branded workshop on this topic.
 The workshop would inform the writing and publication of a framework/guidance paper or state-of-the-art report, led by the organising group.
-The finished document will be subject to final approval by funders.
+MRC/NIHR branding of the finished document will be subject to final approval by funders.
 No other restrictions to publication will apply beyond standard MRC terms and conditions.

 A budget of up to £50,000 is available to fund the successful applicant team to: